 - Enhance team productivity through effective communication and motivational techniques.

 This will help you customize your resume for each position.
-It’s also critical for bypassing the applicant tracking systems (ATS) companies use to block out certain applicants.
-They program specific keywords a resume must have or it’ll end up in the digital trash bin.
-By looking at the job ad for these keywords and adding them to your resume, you put yourself in the position to sail past the ATS.
+It’s also critical for passing through the applicant tracking systems (ATS) that companies use to screen for qualified candidates.
+They program specific keywords a resume must have, or it’ll end up being rejected automatically.

 Step 2Include at least one skills section